IanTaehoonYoo/semantic-segmentation-pytorch/README.md

 ## Cite This Project

-If you use our code in a publicly available project, please add the link here
+If you use this in a publicly available project, please add the link here